 Are there any Resource Implications (including Financial, Staffing etc)?

+N/A

 Has a Privacy Impact Assessment (PIA) been completed?
 What were the findings?

+N/A

 Has a Quality Impact Assessment (QIA) been completed?
 What were the findings?

+N/A

 Has an Equality Impact Assessment (EIA) been completed?
 What were the findings?

+N/A

 Has the project been to the Quality and Equality Impact Assessment (QEIA) panel?
-Include risk rating and summary of findings below N/A
+Include risk rating and summary of findings below

+N/A

 Has there been involvement of Patients, Public and other key stakeholders?
-Include summary of findings below N/A
+Include summary of findings below

+N/A

 Have any Conflicts of Interest been identified/ actions taken?

 N/A

-Governing Body Assurance Framework N/A
+Governing Body Assurance Framework

+N/A

+Identification of Key Risks

+N/A

-Report Title NHS Derby and Derbyshire CCG Annual Report and Accounts 2019/20 Author(s) Suzanne Pickering, Head of Governance Sponsor (Director) Dr Chris Clayton, Chief Executive Officer Richard Chapman, Chief Finance Officer Helen Dillistone, Executive Director of Corporate Strat and Delivery
+Report Title NHS Derby and Derbyshire CCG Annual Report and Accounts 2019/20 Author(s) Suzanne Pickering, Head of Governance Sponsor (Director) Dr Chris Clayton, Chief Executive Officer Richard Chapman, Chief Finance Officer Helen Dillistone, Executive Director of Corporate Strategy and Delivery

-Paper for: Decision Assurance Х Discussion Information Х Assurance Re off by Chair N/A Which commit subject matter The Derby and Derbyshire CCG been through?
-Annual Report and Accounts 2019/20 were approved by the Audit Committee on the 26 th May 2020
+Paper for: Decision Assurance Х Discussion Information Χ

+Assurance Report Signed off by Chair N/A

+Which committee has the subject matter The Derby and Derbyshire CCG

+been through?
+Annual Report and Accounts 2019/20

+were approved by the Audit

+Co mmittee on the 26 ^t th May 2020

+Recommenda